aprotyas/trac_ik/trac_ik_lib/README.md

-The TRAC-IK kinematics solver is built in trac_ik as a .so library (this has been tested using ROS Indigo using Catkin).
+The TRAC-IK kinematics solver is built in trac\_ik\_lib as a .so library (this has been tested using ROS Indigo using Catkin).
 The headers and shared objects in this package can be linked against by user programs.

 This requires the Ubuntu packages for NLOpt Libraries to be installed (the ros-indigo-nlopt packages do not use proper headers).
 This can be done by